microsoft/fast/packages/fast-components-react-base/src/stack-panel/README.md

 ## Stack Panel

+NOTE: this component is in initial development and should not yet be considered stable.

 The *stack panel* component is a container that enables smooth scrolling and virtualization of child elements arranged horizontally or vertically.

 ### Usage